gederajeg/lingvan-voice/README.md

 -   to be filled with the citation of the paper to appear in [*Linguistics Vanguard*](https://www.degruyter.com/journal/key/LINGVAN/html)
--   to be filled with citation of the data and code repo
+-   to be filled with citation of the data and code repo in Figshare and OSF

 # Preface